 - A regular expression engine may be operating in the context of a larger system.
 In that case some of the requirements may be met by the overall system.
-For example, the requirements of section 3.1 might be best met by making normalization available as a part of the larger system, and requiring users of the system to normalize strings where desired before supplying them to the regular-expression engine.
+For example, the requirements of Section 2.1 Canonical Equivalents might be best met by making normalization available as a part of the larger system, and requiring users of the system to normalize strings where desired before supplying them to the regular-expression engine.
 Such usage is conformant, as long as the situation is clearly documented. - A conformance claim may also include capabilities added by an optional add-on, such as an optional library module, as long as this is clearly documented. - For backwards compatibility, some of the functionality may only be available if some special setting is turned on.
 None of the conformance requirements require the functionality to be available by default.

-2 Basic Unicode Support: Level 1
+1 Basic Unicode Support: Level 1

-Regular expression syntax usually allows for an expression to denote a set of single characters, such as [a-z, A-z, 0-9].
-Since there are a very large number of characters in the Unicode standard, simple list expressions do not suffice.
+Regular expression syntax usually allows for an expression to denote a set of single characters, such as [a-z A-z 0-9].
+Because there are a very large number of characters in the Unicode standard, simple list expressions do not suffice.

-2.1 Hex notation
+1.1 Hex notation